anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 Players must appear in at least five (5) games during the regular season in order to be eligible for postseason play.
 Upon request to the Rules and Competition Committee, exceptions may be made for players with long term injuries.

 ### Player Responsibility for Team Fees
-All players in the CMBA are expected to pay their team fees.
-Players will not be allowed to switch teams within the association unless or until any and all debts are paid in full.
+All players in the League are expected to pay their team fees.
+Players will not be allowed to switch teams within the League unless or until any and all debts are paid in full.

 ### Free Agents
 A player must inform the League President and his manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
-After this he is free to play for another team in the CMBA.
+After this he is free to play for another team in the League.
 A manager may waive this deadline for an individual player at the manager’s discretion.
-If the player fails to notify as specified, that player shall be disqualified from playing on another CMBA team for that season.
+If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

 ## Protest and Forfeits